pires/kubernetes-elasticsearch-cluster/README.md

 ## (Very) Important notes

+* Elasticsearch pods need for an init-container to run in privileged mode, so it can set some VM options.
+For that to happen, the `kubelet` should be running with args `--allow-privileged`, otherwise the init-container will fail to run.

 * By default, `ES_JAVA_OPTS` is set to `-Xms256m -Xmx256m`.
 This is a *very low* value but many users, i.e. `minikube` users, were having issues with pods getting killed because hosts were out of memory.
 You can change this yourself in the deployment descriptors available in this repository.